 This delicious homemade Zucchini + Potato Baby Food Puree is a soft and creamy puree that makes for a great first puree to introduce to baby!
+Great baby food for 4 months and up – stage 1 puree.

 I just finished the book called French Kids Eat Everything by Karen Le Billion and was struck with how many of the french rules about educating your child on food and eating resonated with me.
 The original reason I started reading the book was because instead of eating her dinner, little E would just throw handfuls of food, her plate, spoon and sippy cup at us, well mostly at my husband.
 This behavior needed to stop so I needed to do some research on how I wanted to approach this situation.
 After reading this book and putting some of the french rules into place, this problem stopped the very next day.
 But we will go more into depth about this at a later time because there is just so much that I loved about this book and want to share with you.